 Ficus Triangularis | Triangle Fig

-NOT PERMITTED INTO WA One of the easiest indoor Figs. The unusual triangular leaves are quite thick and tough.
+NOT PERMITTED INTO WA THE PLANT IN THE PHOTO IS THE ONE YOU ARE BUYING One of the easiest indoor Figs. The unusual triangular leaves are quite thick and tough.
 It loves bright light like most members of the Ficus family.
 Each plant measures approx 50cm in height from soil level and 40cm i width.
 Be sure to tip prune on a semi regular basis to encourage a bushy habit.
 Temperature Normal indoor temps are fine but keep away from heat sources and cold draughts.
-Water Really important to let this dry out inbetween waterings (Wait for the top 2-3 inches of compost to dry out).
-Overwatering in winter will make...
+Water Really important to let this dry out inbetween waterings (Wait for the top 2-3...

 Ficus Petiolaris | rock fig